rweickelt/qst/doc/matrix-item.rst

 ..  cpp:namespace:: Matrix

-The ``Matrix`` item allows to implement data-driven tests and to separate implementation from input data.
-It spans a space of values based on one or more :cpp:class:`Dimension` items.
+The |Matrix| item allows to implement data-driven tests and to separate implementation from input data.
+It spans a space of values based on one or more
+|Dimension| items.
 The resulting value combinations are called tags.
+Each tag
-Each tag may be applied to one or more test cases depending on the :cpp:member:`testcases` property.
+may be applied to one or more test cases depending on the :cpp:member:`testcases` property.

 ..  literalinclude:: code/reference/matrix-project.qml
     :caption: matrix-project.qml
     :name: matrix-project.qml

-The ``Matrix`` component in :ref:`matrix-project.qml` has two dimensions, each containing an array of length 2.
+The |Matrix| component in :ref:`matrix-project.qml` has two dimensions, each containing an array of length 2.
 Thus, the matrix expands to 4 different tag
 combinations: